 - 125g bean sprouts (roughly half of a small packet)

 - If you don’t have cooked rice leftover you will need to boil the rice, as per packet instructions, drain and spread it on a tray to cool for 25 minutes.

 - Crack the eggs into a bowl and add half a teaspoon of sesame oil.
 Lightly beat with a fork to combine.

-- Heat a wok or pan, add some vegetable oil and the egg mixture.
-Cook the eggs like an omelet, flip and remove from pan.
+- Heat a wok or pan, and add some vegetable oil and the egg mixture.
+Cook the eggs like an omelette, flip and remove from the pan.
 Once cooked you can roll up the egg and chop it roughly.

 - In a separate bowl combine soy sauce, sugar and remaining sesame oil

 - Add some vegetable oil to the wok over medium heat and fry the garlic and ginger for three minutes.
 Add celery to the wok and cook for one minute.

 - Place the cooked chicken and sesame seeds into the wok and cook for a further minute.

 - Add the cooked rice into the wok, sprinkling it evenly.